Remote Teaching Toolkit

 - If using a computer, try connecting to your modem or router using an ethernet cable for faster internet speeds.

-Instructors can record their lectures for students to view online.
-This involves recording your voice along with your slides or other visual content on your computer screen.
+Access tools and resouces for creating and sharing instructional media.
+Record lectures and presentations for students to view online.
+Record your voice along with your slides or other visual content on your computer screen.

 As we move to an online format, it is important that we make sure that all students can easily access and understand your materials.
 As a federally funded institution, it is the law – but more importantly, a commitment to equity and inclusion for all is a core principle of our college.